-As such, later on, you can come and do a few changes to make the products up to date without the need for recreating the whole product.
+As such, later on, you can come and make a few changes to keep the products up to date without the need for recreating the whole product.

 Also, the expenses are close to none.
 Here, you are dealing with a digital item, and unlike physical item that requires stocking and preservation, informational products don’t need any of that.

 Well, your aim with informational products is to educate, you first have to figure out the topic to teach.